Back to Stories

 At Montana Quarterly, we try to focus on what unites us and excites us instead of what divides us.
 We find a curiosity, a marvel, a marvelous person.
 Then we tell that story.
 I think it matters more than ever.

 EDITOR'S NOTE: What’s our holiday wish: support the media you like to read because stories that leave you feeling smarter and more empathetic as humans are worth more (and more affordable) than any other kind of material object.
 For the cost of taking a family of four out for dinner and a movie, you can give the hardworking magazines and newspapers a shot in the arm.
-Buy a subscription to Montana Quarterly— $21 for a year/$36 for two.
-With the rest of your money, get the local newspaper or another favorite magazine."
+Buy a subscription to Montana Quarterly.
+With the rest of your money, get the local newspaper or another favorite magazine.